Behavior informatics: Behavior

 A behavior can be represented as a behavior vector, all behaviors of an actor or an actor group can be represented as behavior sequences and multi-dimensional behavior matrix.
 The following table explains some of the elements of behavior.

 Behavior Informatics takes into account behavior when analyzing business patterns and intelligence.
 The inclusion of behavior in these analyses provides prominent information on social and driving factors of patterns.

-Applications in business
+Applications

-Behavior Informatics is being used in a variety of settings, including but not limited to health care management, telecommunications, and marketing.
-Behavior Informatics is a turning point for the health care system.
+Behavior Informatics is being used in a variety of settings, including but not limited to health care management, telecommunications, marketing, and security.
 Behavior Informatics provides a manner in which to analyze and organize the many aspects that go into a person's health care needs and decisions.
 When it comes to business models, behavior informatics may be utilized for a similar role.
-Organizations implement behavior informatics to enhance business structure and regime where it helps moderate ideal business decisions and situations.
+Organizations implement behavior informatics to enhance business structure and regime, where it helps moderate ideal business decisions and situations.